Règles de confidentialité (archivées)

-- We may also share aggregated or de-identified information with our partners or others for business or research purposes.
+- That is aggregated and non-identifiable.
+We may also share aggregated or non-personally identifiable information with our partners or others for business or research purposes.
 For example, we may tell a prospective Slack customer the average number of messages sent within a Slack team in a day or may partner with research firm or academics to explore interesting questions about workplace communications.
 Again, this policy is not intended to prohibit the disclosure and use of aggregated or de-identified data.

 Slack takes reasonable steps to protect information you provide to us as part of your use of the Slack service from loss, misuse, and unauthorized access or disclosure.
-These steps take into account the sensitivity of the information we collect, process and store and the current state of technology.
 When you enter sensitive information (such as sign-in credentials) we encrypt the transmission of that information using secure socket layer technology (SSL).
 We follow generally accepted standards to protect the personal data submitted to us, both during transmission and once we receive it.
 However, no electronic or email transmission or digital storage mechanism is ever fully secure or error free.